pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

 === "ActiveState"

     ActiveState's Platform works as a zero-config CI solution for your dependencies to automatically build cross-platform wheels of your PyPI projects.
 Once you're set up on the Platform and have linked your PyPI project, you're ready to publish.
-For more information on getting started with ActiveState, go [here](https://docs.activestate.com/platform/start/PYPI).
+For more information on getting started with ActiveState, go [here](https://docs.activestate.com/platform/start/pypi).
 To begin:
     Publish your package to ActiveState's catalog.
 This will allow ActiveState's Platform to build it for you.

     1. Run the following command using the State Tool CLI:
         ```
-        state publish --namespace ORGNAME/language/python --name PKG_NAME SDIST_FILENAME --depend "builder/python-module-builder@>=0" --depend "language/python@>=3" --depend "language/python/setuptools@>=43.0.0" --depend "language/python/wheel@>=0"
+        state publish --namespace private/ORGNAME --name PKG_NAME PKG_FILENAME --depend "builder/python-module-builder@>=0" --depend "language/python@>=3" --depend "language/python/setuptools@>=43.0.0" --depend "language/python/wheel@>=0"
         ```
-        Replace the placeholder values in the block above with your ActiveState organization name--this will usually be `USERNAME-org` (ORGNAME), package name (PKG_NAME), and the filename of your sdist (SDIST_FILENAME) and run the command.
+        Replace the placeholder values in the block above with your ActiveState organization name--this will usually be `USERNAME-org` (ORGNAME), package name (PKG_NAME), and the filename of your sdist or source tarball (PKG_FILENAME) and run the command.
 Take note of the TIMESTAMP in the output.

-        *Note: The namespace must start with your organization name and end with `/language/python`.*
+        *Note: The namespace must start with `private/` followed by your organization name.
+You can also append additional 'folder' names if desired.*

     2. After publishing your package to ActiveState, you'll need to create a build script file (`buildscript.as`) to build it into a wheel and publish it to PyPI.
 An example script is shown below.
 Create a new build script file in the same folder as your `activestate.yaml` file and name it `buildscript.as`.
-Paste the code below, substituting the placeholder values with those from your project: the timestamp of the package you just published (PUBLISHED_TIMESTAMP), the name of the namespace (ie. folder where you published the ingredient, which will look something like `USERNAME-org/language/python`) (NAMESPACE), the name of your package (PKG_NAME) and the version (VERSION) you're publishing.
+Paste the code below, substituting the placeholder values with those from your project: the timestamp of the package you just published (PUBLISHED_TIMESTAMP), the name of the namespace (ie. folder where you published the ingredient, which will look something like `private/USERNAME-org`) (NAMESPACE), the name of your package (PKG_NAME) and the version (VERSION) you're publishing.
 Save the changes to the file.
         ```python
         at_time = "PUBLISHED_TIMESTAMP"

         publish_receipt = pypi_publisher(
+          attempt = 1,
           audience = "testpypi",
           pypi_uri = "test.pypi.org",
           src = wheels